How to choose and wear a legend: the souvenir jacket or sukajan

 Because it is a means of personal expression

 Well, I'm always very hesitant to say that you can express your personality through clothing.
-To tell you the truth, I don't think this is really possible.
-Perhaps apart from expressing a more or less high degree of eccentricity and self-confidence, but that is of course reductive.
+To tell you the truth, I don't think that's really possible.
+Maybe apart from expressing a more or less high degree of eccentricity and self-confidence, but that's reductive of course.

-I must say, however, that with the sukujan , we still get pretty close.
+I must say, however, that with sukujan , we are still quite close.

-In my opinion, for those who really know its story and who have chosen theirs carefully, it produces the same effects as Nicolas Cage's python skin jacket in Wild at Heart ( Sailor and Lula - 1990) .
+In my opinion, for someone who really knows his story and has chosen his carefully, it produces the same effects as Nicolas Cage's python skin jacket in Wild at Heart ( Sailor and Lula - 1990) .

 gif Nicolas cage Sailor and Lula

-The actor is wearing a python jacket which actually belongs to him.
-And he convinced David Lynch to have Sailor Ripley, the main character, wear it.
+The actor is wearing a python jacket that belongs to him, and he convinced David Lynch to have Sailor Ripley, the main character, wear it.

-In the film, Sailor repeatedly expresses that this snakeskin jacket is " the symbol of her individuality and her belief in individual freedom ."
+In the film, Sailor repeatedly expresses that this snakeskin jacket is " a symbol of her individuality and her belief in individual freedom ."

-And I think that wearing the sukujan these days, in the same way as Sailor Ripley, expresses one's attachment to individual freedoms, including the first of all: that of dressing as we see fit!
+And I think that wearing the sukujan nowadays, in the same way as Sailor Ripley, is expressing one's attachment to individual freedoms, the first of which is the freedom to dress as one pleases!

 As children, we have a special relationship with clothes.
-They are endowed with protective magical powers (coats are armor, satchels are shields).
-Or, more often, they increase children's physical performance tenfold: for example, these are “fast running shoes”, which we have all been able to test one day in our lives.
+They are endowed with magical protective powers (coats are armor, school bags are shields).
+Or, more often, they increase children's physical performance tenfold: for example, these are the "shoes that run fast", which we have all been able to test at one time or another in our lives.

-There is therefore a playground mythology whose main vector is clothing.
+So there is a playground mythology whose main vector is clothing.
 The world is enchanted and clothing is a means of accessing it.

-And, in my opinion, this is exactly the role of sukujan for the adults that we are.
+And, in my opinion, this is exactly the role of sukujan for adults like us.

-In our disenchanted world, the sukujan extends this playground mythology and gives its wearer heroic power: it is the phoenix reborn from its ashes, it is the koi carp which brings good luck, it is the immortal dragon , it’s the man-eating tiger!
+In our disenchanted world, the sukujan extends this playground mythology and gives its wearer a heroic power: it is the phoenix rising from its ashes, it is the koi carp that brings good luck, it is the immortal dragon, it is the man-eating tiger!

 black red gold velvet souvenir jacket

-We turn our jacket over to show the tiger when the time comes to fight.
+We turn our jackets inside out to show the tiger when it's time to fight.
 Photo Japan Lover Me.

 However, it is not only that: the sukujan also reflects the sensitivity of the person who wears it.

-When you think about it, it was originally made of silk: a delicate, lively and soft material.
+When you think about it, it is originally made of silk: a delicate, living and soft material.
 It is the metonymic representation of the wearer's skin, of the sensitive surface of his being.
-This is the man as we see him on the surface.
-And, on the contrary, the embroideries are testimonies of what truly characterizes him, deep down, at the bottom of his heart, what he really is as a person: these are his tattoos.
-What he chooses to show or not (reversible function of the jacket).
+It is the man as we see him in appearance.
+And, on the contrary, the embroideries are the testimonies of what truly characterizes him, deep down, deep in his heart, what he really is as a person: these are his tattoos.
+What he chooses or not to show (reversible function of the jacket).

-For example, in Drive , when the main character has just beaten up a guy with a hammer and he has just revealed to the viewer for the first time his violent and excessive nature, the jacket, highlighted by a fixed shot on Gosling's back rises as the character breathes, making the embroidered scorpion move as if it were alive, like a tattoo on the skin that moves with you.
+For example, in Drive , when the main character has just beaten up a guy with a hammer and has just revealed to the viewer for the first time his violent and excessive nature, the jacket, highlighted by a fixed shot on Gosling's back, rises with the character's breathing, thus making the embroidered scorpion move, as if it were alive, like a tattoo on the skin that moves with you.
 He is a being who is both sensitive and heroic (in the mythological sense of the term).

-Because it's a unique piece in the men's wardrobe
+Because it is a unique piece in the men's wardrobe

 The jacket is made of a two-tone main material (often), shiny and delicate, a strong aesthetic dimension is attached to it (the embroidery) and its history is military!
 It's impressive, there's no denying it.
-If we add to this that it is a rare piece, if we want an original, then we obtain an ultra niche product, not to say hipster.
+If we add to that the fact that it 's a rare piece, if we want an original, then we get an ultra niche product, not to say hipster.

 Very fashionable use of the souvenir jacket.
-Just a bit hipster.
+Just a little hipster.

-Think about it: we have few pieces of this type in men's wardrobes.
-And I often envy the heterogeneity of a woman's wardrobe, who can afford so much more than we ever could.
+Think about it: we have few pieces of this type in the male wardrobe.
+And I often envy the heterogeneity of the female wardrobe, which can afford so much more than we ever could.

 What saves the souvenir jacket from falling into the abyss of vulgar pieces, like the dragon shirt for example, is having on its side the weight of history and references to American and Japanese cultures.

-What I like about the sukajan is that, in a man's wardrobe, it is a real “designer” piece.
-For that alone, I would like to own one.
-Not you ?
+What I like about the sukajan is that, in a man's wardrobe, it is a true "designer" piece.
+For that reason alone, I would like to own one.
+Wouldn't you?

 In Japan

-Young Japanese with his sukajan (Photo Japan Lover Me)
+Young Japanese man with his sukajan (Photo Japan Lover Me)

 The sukajan are not dead.
 No sir.
-The proof in this funny recreational video dating from February 2017.
+The proof is in this funny recreational video from February 2017.

-In Japan, you can buy them as souvenirs in tourist Tokyo .
+In Japan, you can buy them as souvenirs in touristy Tokyo.
 They are also found on the shoulders of Japanese urban youth: the jacket fits perfectly into schoolgirls' outfits (white shirt and skirt).

-Efu Shokai, Switch Planning and Tailor Toyo are the main manufacturers still operating.
-They of course publish copies of the originals, but not only that, since they also draw inspiration from bikers, tattoos and rock culture in general.
-Because there is, definitely in this jacket, like an inexhaustible wind of freedom.
-Even if it has become a symbol of the Yakuza, widely relayed by cinema.
+Efu Shokai, Switch Planning and Tailor Toyo are the main manufacturers still in business.
+They of course produce copies of the originals, but not only that, since they also draw inspiration from bikers, tattoos and rock culture in general.
+Because there is, in this jacket, a wind of inexhaustible freedom.
+Even if it has become a symbol of the Yakuzas, widely relayed by the cinema.

-The range is also developing: today we see the appearance of the sutajan (“stadium jumper”), which takes its roots from the sukajan, but with, as a medium of expression, the thick, wintery varsity jacket.
+The range is also expanding: today we see the appearance of the sutajan (“stadium jumper”), which takes its roots from the sukajan, but with the thick, wintery varsity jacket as its medium of expression.

 Gauthier Borsarello :

-" The most widespread (because it mainly comes from the 1950s and was widely reissued in the 80's) is the bomber jacket.
-Varsity is for universities, Teddy is a purely French word which has no meaning when talking about a jacket in English (for them a Teddy Jacket is a sheepskin or grizzly jacket), Stadium is for sport.
-The term "bomber" simply defines the fact that the jacket has a ball shape due to its shape. ribbing around the waist).
+" The most widespread (because it mainly comes from the 50s and was very reissued in the 80s) is the bomber jacket.
+Varsity is for universities, Teddy is a purely French word that has no meaning when talking about a jacket in English (for them a Teddy Jacket is a sheepskin or grizzly jacket), Stadium is for sports.
+The term "bomber" simply defines the fact that the jacket has a ball shape due to its ribbed edge around the waist). "

 In the rest of the world

-In 2016, we saw the souvenir jacket in the Gucci, Louis Vuitton and Stella McCartney fashion shows, to name a few.
+In 2016, we see the souvenir jacket in the fashion shows of Gucci, Louis Vuitton and Stella McCartney to name a few.
 And Issey Miyake from 2015.

 woman wearing Issey Miyake koi carp souvenir jacket

 Issey Miyake campaign from 2015.
-We can read "Sukajan, the clash of cultures".
+It reads "Sukajan, the clash of cultures".

-Since then, she has also been seen on the backs of famous pop artists like Harry Styles, Pharrell Williams, Katy Perry and Miley Cyrus.
+Since then, it has also been seen on the backs of famous pop artists such as Harry Styles, Pharrell Williams, Katy Perry and Miley Cyrus.

-This last information would also be a sufficient reason not to wear the souvenir jacket.
+This last piece of information would be a sufficient reason not to wear the souvenir jacket.

-Don't rush to the first one, because the embroidery is like a tattoo on the skin.
-You can of course always leave it in the closet, but then you would prevent someone else from the ecstatic pleasure of wearing it.
+Don't rush to buy the first one you see, because embroidery is like a tattoo on the skin.
+Of course, you can always leave it in the closet, but then you would prevent someone else from the ecstatic pleasure of wearing it.

-Because it's the kind of piece with which there is a real emotional dimension, reinforced by the irrationality of wearing a piece like that: it is not particularly practical, it is not not versatile, nor does it fit easily into the context of our societies today.
+Because it's the kind of piece with which there is a real emotional dimension, reinforced by the irrationality of wearing a piece like that: it's not particularly practical, it's not versatile, nor does it fit easily into the context of our societies today.
 And what's more, it's fragile.

-But I'm pretty sure that in the long term, we will give it as an inheritance to our children.
-That’s the beauty of this piece.
+But I'm pretty sure that eventually, you'll pass it on to your children.
+That's the beauty of this piece.

-• Try to find a reversible one , with a sober side and a downright epic side.
-That way, if you have a sense of showmanship and unfortunately end up in a street fight, you will turn your jacket around (literally) and be able to enter the fight with power.
+• Try to find a reversible one , with one side sober and one side downright epic.
+That way, if you have a sense of spectacle and unfortunately fall into a street fight, you will turn your jacket (literally) and be able to enter the fight with power.

-• Forget the quality/price ratio , it's a favorite purchase that you don't buy for its technicality.
-And, very often, those found in thrift stores and stores, at decent prices, are made of polyester or nylon to give a shiny appearance to the piece.
+• Forget the price/quality ratio , it is a purchase on impulse that you do not buy for its technicality.
+And, very often, those that we find in thrift stores and stores, at decent prices, are made of polyester or nylon to give a shiny appearance to the piece.

-• Instead, opt for vintage pieces more closely linked to the history of sukajan.
-And also, the shiny appearance will be somewhat diminished by the years, which will help you wear it.
+• Instead, go for vintage pieces that are more in line with the history of sukajan.
+Also, the shiny look will be somewhat diminished over time, which will help you wear it.

 display of colorful sukajan souvenir jackets